mitushaa/Leetcode-Solutions-JavaScript/Arrays/README.md

 **join()** and **toString()**.<br> Both functions return a string containing the elements of the array de‐limited by commas.

 **Creating New Arrays from Existing Arrays**<br>
-**concat()** function allows you to put together two or more arrays to create a new array **splice()** function allows you to create a new array from a subset of an existing array
+**concat()** function allows you to put together two or more arrays to create a new array<br>
+**splice()** function allows you to create a new array from a subset of an existing array

 **Mutator Functions**<br>
 JavaScript has a set of mutator functions that allow you to modify the contents of an array without referencing the individual elements.